ZhengchaoW/TDA/README.md

   - A 10-min presentation (in class or video) is also needed.
 - Here is the overleaf template for writing proposal and report https://www.overleaf.com/read/bwdqbcxvdmtw

+### Project ideas
+The class project is for encouraging you to explore topological data analysis methods (whether in applications or theoretically).
+If you have difficulty in finding a topic, talk to me and we can ﬁnd a suitable topic for your project that can ﬁt your background or your current research interests.
+For example, you can have a topic to use topological methods to analyze the datasets from your own research.
+Or you can check out recent TDA related papers in NeurIPS, ICML or ICLR.
+See also [Zotero database](https://www.zotero.org/groups/2425412/tda-applications/items) for 400+ papers on applications of TDA.
+You can then propose to improve one such paper, or use it for your data (in a non-trivial manner).

 ### Timeline
 - Week 2-5: Students meet with me to discuss project topic.